-Any time an engine is paired with a different propeller or different propeller orientation relative to the flywheel (such as switching left and right blades) it should be dynamically balanced.
-It is not necessary to balance the propeller after repitching as long as blade angles are within 0.3° of each other.
+Any time an engine is paired with a different propeller or different propeller orientation relative to the flywheel (such as rotating a spacer for handproping) it should be dynamically balanced.
+It is not necessary to balance the propeller after re-pitching as long as blade angles are within 0.5° of each other.
+Dynamic balancing is not always necessary, but is always recommended.